kiro6/penetration-testing-notes/Penetration Testing/ACLs-ACEs Abuse Attacks/README.md

 1) **Access over User account allows for:**
     - Targeted Kerberoasting: we could `assign them an SPN` and perform a `Kerberoasting attack` (which relies on the target account having a weak password set). [how to do Targeted Kerberoasting](#targeted-kerberoasting)
+    - Shadow Credentials: Use this technique to impersonate a computer or user account by exploiting the privileges to create shadow credentials.
 2) **Access over Group allows for:**
     - we could `add ourselves` or another `security principal` to a given group [how to Add to group](#add-to-group) .
 3) **Access over Computer user allows for:**
     - we could perform a `Kerberos Resource-based Constrained Delegation` attack.
+    - Shadow Credentials: Use this technique to impersonate a computer or user account by exploiting the privileges to create shadow credentials.